 CodeTwo migration software

-CodeTwo Exchange Migration and CodeTwo Office 365 Migration is a software that is driven by the thought to make all migration operations clear and simple.
+CodeTwo Exchange Migration (for migration to an Exchange server) and CodeTwo Office 365 Migration (for migration to Microsoft 365) is a software that is driven by the thought to make all migration operations clear and simple.
 That’s why both programs are equipped with intuitive wizards to lead you smoothly through the migration process.
 You can make direct migrations from legacy Exchange versions to Exchange 2013 or 2016 without any mid-stages or pre-installations.
 User’s UI allows you to manage migration projects as Jobs, which may be reconfigured any time you want.
 Therefore, to perform the above presented migration scenario in batches, you just need to create two Jobs which will involve the Time filter feature applied.
-In the first Job let’s include only mailbox data from the last 30 days, and in the second Job let’s migrate the batch with the rest of the older data.
+In the first job, let’s include only mailbox data from the last 30 days, and, in the second job, let’s migrate the batch with the rest of the older data.

-- First of all, install the program and specify your source server of your Exchange organizations.
-The software allows you to set only one source server, but more than one target server.
+- First of all, install the appropriate program, depending on what’s you migration target (in our example, an Exchange server will be also the target environment).
+Next, set up the source server of your Exchange organizations and the the target Exchange server.
 Then, you may initialize the migration job creation wizard by selecting New in the Jobs tab, and begin to set up your migration.

-- Now, let’s configure the first Job and set the program to migrate only mailbox data from the last 30 days.
-It can be easily done in the Time filter pane by selecting Migrate only items not older than and pointing to the date commencing last 30 days period of time.
+- Now, let’s configure the first job and set the program to migrate only mailbox data from the last 30 days.
+It can be easily done in the Time filter step of the wizard by selecting Migrate only items not older than and pointing to the date commencing last 30 days period of time.
 You may tick the Override the time filter… option which lifts off all the time filter settings for contact items and will migrate all contacts in the current job.

-- After you successfully migrate the first batch, create a new migration Job and set the Time filter option to Migrate all items regardless of their age, then finish the Job configuration.
-The program will automatically recognize all the missing data (incl. the older data) and will migrate it to the target server.
+- After you successfully migrate the first batch, create a new migration job and set the Time filter option to Migrate all items regardless of their age, then finish the job configuration.
+The program will automatically recognize all the missing data (including the older data) and will migrate it to the target server.

-Before decommissioning the old server please use the Rescan function button to let the program check for any current mailbox data to be complemented in the target server.
+Before decommissioning the old server please use the Run delta migration function to let the program check for any current mailbox data to be complemented in the target server.
 Learn more

-If you are planning to carry out a simple and fast migration of data based on age, then you should consider to try out CodeTwo Exchange Migration or CodeTwo Office 365 Migration depending on the platform of the target server.
+If you are planning to carry out a simple and fast migration of data based on age, then you should consider trying out CodeTwo Exchange Migration or CodeTwo Office 365 Migration, depending on the platform of the target server.
 You may also try to use native Exchange solutions, however, it may become a troublesome road if your technical skills are not on the appropriate level.